NUgonna/Data_Analytics_Projects/README.md

 4. Encourage new customers to sign-up for 2-year contract packages, this will help increase customer retention as customers in this segment tend to stay longer with the company.

-5. San Diego and Los Angeles customers are high priority customers and the most dissatisfied customers in this quarter.
-Increase marketing efforts in these cities.
+6. Increase marketing efforts in San Diego and Los Angeles customers as these cities are where the company's high-value customers reside, and they also seem to be the most dissatisfied in this quarter (Q2 2022).

 ## Project 2:  Sales Analytics Dashboard